8/6/2024

 Neil Pawar

-It's generally spread out, but to call out one area in particular, we've been doing a lot of work in what we're calling sort of self-service.
-And that is where there's a number of types of activities that today our clients perform through our managed service and our client support staff.
+It's generally spread out, but to call out one area in particular, we've been doing a lot of work in what we're calling sort of self-serviced.
+And that is where, you know, there's a number of types of activities that today our clients perform through our managed service and our client support staff.
 And, you know, especially as we move into the larger institutional segments, there's much more of an expectation that clients can manage those activities themselves.
 And so there's been an increased demand for the ability to have self-service tools to do that.
-Obviously, while in also satisfying clients' demand for that, we're making ourselves more efficient because we're taking a number of activities that normally we would perform, in some cases, you know, unpaid.
-And we're shifting that back to the clients at their request because they want to have greater control and integration into their system.
+Obviously, while in also satisfying clients' demand for that, we're making ourselves more efficient because we're taking a number of activities that normally we would perform, in some cases, you know, unpaid, and we're shifting that back to the clients at their request because they want to have greater control and integration into their system.
 So that's a good concrete example of where we see some of that efficiencies, but there are obviously other examples more broadly across the platform as well.

 speaker

-Brad
+Brad Herring

 speaker